Search

 • FIA participates in CFTC roundtable on new and emerging issues in clearing

-In addition to discussing conflicts of interest, roundtable participants shared their views on the custody and delivery of digital assets, digital assets and margin, full collateralization, 24/7 trading and non-intermediated clearing with margin.
+In addition to discussing conflicts of interest, roundtable participants shared their views on the custody and delivery of digital assets, full collateralization, 24/7 trading and non-intermediated clearing with margin.

 CONTINUE READING